Eva Saxl: After WWII

-In 1968, Victor Saxl died and Eva moved to Santiago, Chile to live with her brother, her only living relative.
-There she would remain vigilant as an advocate for people with diabetes.
+In 1968, Victor Saxl died and Eva moved to Santiago, Chile, to live with her brother, her only living relative.
+There she would remain vigilant as an advocate for people with Type 1 diabetes.
 Eva Saxl died in 2002 in Santiago.

 The Saxls' story was dramatized by the 1956–1958 CBS television show Telephone Time in an episode titled "Time Bomb".